Seneca-SCPA/Applied-Problem-Solving/docs/data-structures.md

                   B) YES:
                         1. ASSIGN: keepLooking = FALSE

-            3. Repeat from step #4
+            3. REPEAT: from Step #4

 5. Was a match found (and student data deleted)? (matchFound = TRUE)
       A) YES: